rage/java-programming/data/part-9/2-interfaces.md

 </sample-output>

 <!-- Toteutetaan toinen luokka `Lukulista`, johon voidaan lisätä mielenkiintoisia luettavia asioita.
 Luokalla on oliomuuttujana `ArrayList`-luokan ilmentymä, johon luettavia asioita tallennetaan.
 Lukulistaan lisääminen tapahtuu `lisaa`-metodilla, joka saa parametrikseen `Luettava`-tyyppisen olion. -->
-Let's make another class called `ReadingList` to which we can ad interesting things to read.
+Let's make another class called `ReadingList` to which we can add interesting things to read.
 The class has an `ArrayList` instance as an instance variable, where the things to be read are added.
 Adding to the reading list is done using the `add` method, which receives a `Readable`-type object as its parameter.

 <!-- ```java